j4ke-exe/jgarrison.io/clla0sqjg000109l441r32oue.md

 gedit Wrapper.cs
 ```

-First, we want to add our imports in order to utilize code from other namespaces, which will provide us with some basic functions.
+Add the necessary imports to make use of code from other namespaces, which will grant us access to essential functions.

 ```csharp
 using System;